Kinitics KCA020 Controller

 - End of Travel: Signals the actuator has reached its End of Travel.

 - Fault: Signals an error condition has caused AC voltage to be present at the load when the controller is in the off-state (not enabled, or an over-temperature condition is present).
-This indicates, for example, a MOSFET failure and shorted load.

 Download the KCA020 datasheet in PDF format: KCA020 Data Sheet v1.0_EN.pdf